codatio/codat-docs/docs/lending/guides/loan-writeback/introduction.md

 By implementing loan writeback functionality in your application, you can make sure loan bookkeeping is done regularly, correctly, and quickly so that you always see an up-to-date state of the borrower's accounts.

-POLINA (I'm trying to say that write back is useful for you too): Loan writeback not only helps SMBs make their accounts more accurate but also helps you and other lenders identify loans in an SMBs accounting software thus helping you improve your underwriting by being able to accurately identify the SMBs debt repayment history.
+Critically, the loan writeback functionality helps lenders clearly identify loans in an SMB's accounting software.
+As a result, the lender sees a more accurate picture of the SMB's debt repayment history, which leads to improved underwriting.

 :::info Mandatory loan writeback